metagenlab/assembly_finder/docs/inputs.md

     | staphylococcus_aureus | 1 |
     | 562 | 1 |

+    !!! note

+        You can set the number of genomes per taxon in the table

 === "Accessions"

-    !!! note

-        The accession table does not have a header

     | GCF_003812505.1 |
     | :-------------- |
     | GCF_000418345.1 |
     | GCF_000157115.2 |

+    !!! note

+        The accession table does not have a header